f-heeger/long_read_metabarcoding/README.md

 ## Running the analysis
+The pipeline is setup to reproduce the analysis in the manuscript, but can be adapted to work on other data as well.

-After configuring paths and making sure the input files are available in the input folder given in the config file, the analysis can be run with `snakemake -s run_analysis.snakemake.py`.
+After installing depnedencies and configuring paths in the config file (`config.json`), the analysis can be run with `snakemake -s run_analysis.snakemake.py` (the other snakemake files are included in this one).
 You might also want to use `-j` to give multiple processors to snakemake.

-Note that this pipeline is at the moment only set up to run on our data, but probably can be addapted to run on other data sets.
+The following resulting files were used in the manusript (with some adjustment for readability):

+* Figure 2: `chimeraCyclesRelativeBarplot.svg`
+* Figure 3: was created from `mock/clusterGraph/Lib4-0018_clusterGraphCls.tsv`, `mock/clusterGraph/Lib4-0018_clusterGraphEdges.tsv` and `mock/clusterGraph/Lib4-0018_clusterGraphClsLab.tsv` using Cytoscape
+* Figure 4: `all_clsComp_depth_fungi.svg`
+* Figure 5: `all_clsDiffStat.svg`

+Interesting graphs about error rates and read assignment that were not used in the manuscript can be found in the `mapping` folder.

 ## Rules